burgil/BurgilPC/README.md

 ## Acknowledgments

-*Please note:* Burgil Personal Computer integrates these resources in their npm library form or using a cdn link, and not using their full source code, no modifications were made to the core projects, feel free to contact me for clarifications, and I am strictly following the license of every project that enters my project.
+*Please note:* Burgil Personal Computer integrates most of these resources in their npm library form or using a cdn link, and not using their full source code, no modifications were made to the core projects, feel free to contact me for clarifications, and I am strictly following the license of every project that enters my project.

 > [!CAUTION]
 > **Disclaimer:**